security-notes/infobyte-faraday-wiki/Searcher.md

         'actions': ["--UPDATE:confirmed=True"]
     }

- 5- We are going to apply the template “EN-Cifrado Debil (SSL weak ciphers)” to all vulnerabilities with name = “OS Identification”.
+ **5-** We are going to apply the template “EN-Cifrado Debil (SSL weak ciphers)” to all vulnerabilities with name “OS Identification”:

     {
         'id': 'CU5B',
         'model': 'Vulnerability',
-            'object': " name=OS%Identification",
+        'object': "name=OS%Identification",
         'actions': ["--UPDATE:template=EN-Cifrado Debil (SSL weak ciphers)"]
     }

- 6- We can remove all services with name “http” from the workspace
+ **6-** We can remove all services with name “http” from the workspace:

+    {
+        'id': 'CU6',
+        'model': 'Service',
+        'object': "name=http",
+        'actions': ["--DELETE:"]
+    }